microsoft/datashaper/javascript/schema/docs/schema.api.md

     // (undocumented)
     type: ParseType;
 }

+// Warning: (ae-missing-release-tag) "createCodebookSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createCodebookSchemaObject(input: FactoryInput<CodebookSchema>): CodebookSchema;

+// Warning: (ae-missing-release-tag) "createDataPackageSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createDataPackageSchemaObject(input: FactoryInput<DataPackageSchema>): DataPackageSchema;

+// Warning: (ae-missing-release-tag) "createDataTableSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createDataTableSchemaObject(input: FactoryInput<DataTableSchema>): DataTableSchema;

+// Warning: (ae-missing-release-tag) "createWorkflowSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createWorkflowSchemaObject(input: FactoryInput<WorkflowSchema>): WorkflowSchema;

 // Warning: (ae-missing-release-tag) "Criterion" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //